-The Knickerbocker Chamber Orchestra's 2016 Youth Outreach Program was a smashing success!
+The Knickerbocker Chamber Orchestra's Youth Outreach Program is a smashing success!

-In collaboration with the the Tap City Youth Ensemble of the American Tap Dance Foundation, and once again generously funded by Goldman Sachs, the KCO presented A Short History of the Art of Tap to five Lower Manhattan public schools, culminating with the Tribeca Film Festival street fair.
+In the 2016 Youth Outreach program, funded by Goldman Sachs, the KCO collaborated with the Tap City Youth Ensemble of the American Tap Dance Foundation to present A Short History of the Art of Tap.
+We visited five Lower Manhattan public schools, and culminated the youth outreach season with a performance at the Tribeca Film Festival street fair.
 Check out a few photos from the performances at right.

 Our goal is to teach children to appreciate the beauty of classical music, and perhaps reawaken their parents’ connections to classical music.